AdobeDocs/experience-manager-64.en/help/screens/using/aem-screens-faqs.md

 And so on, until you reach the locations folder and stop there at the moment (so you cannot reference a channel that would be in the channels folder for instance, only channels in the locations sub-tree).

-### Device Registration {#device-registration}
+## Device Registration {#device-registration}

-#### If I discover endpoints such as requests for device onboarding and registration, I can script a large number of devices and register these devices.
-Besides locking this to a branch Wi-Fi, is it possible to secure these requests? {#if-i-discover-endpoints-such-as-requests-for-device-onboarding-and-registration-i-can-script-a-large-number-of-devices-and-register-these-devices-besides-locking-this-to-a-branch-wi-fi-is-it-possible-to-secure-these-requests}
+**If I discover endpoints such as requests for device onboarding and registration, I can script a large number of devices and register these devices.
+Besides locking this to a branch Wi-Fi, is it possible to secure these requests?**

 Currently Registration is only possible on the author instance.
 Although the registration service is unauthenticated it will only create a pending device in AEM and will not actually register the device or assign any display.

 To register a device (which means creating a user for the device in AEM), you still need to authenticate to AEM and currently manually follow the registration wizard to complete registration.
 Theoretically, a malicious user may create several pending devices but cannot register any without an AEM login.

-#### Is there a way to transform HTTP GET requests into HTTP POST with some form of authentication? {#is-there-a-way-to-transform-http-get-requests-into-http-post-with-some-form-of-authentication}
+### Is there a way to transform HTTP GET requests into HTTP POST with some form of authentication? {#is-there-a-way-to-transform-http-get-requests-into-http-post-with-some-form-of-authentication}

 The registration request is a POST request.

 It is recommended to obtain the device ID from the session rather than passed as parameter.
 This would clean up the server logs, browser cache, and so on.
 It is currently not a security issue.
 Please note that semantically GET is used when there is no state change on the server and POST is used when there is a state change.

-### Device Monitoring and Health Reports {#device-monitoring-and-health-reports}
+## Device Monitoring and Health Reports {#device-monitoring-and-health-reports}

-#### How do I troubleshoot, if my AEM Screens player shows blank screen? {#how-do-i-troubleshoot-if-my-aem-screens-player-shows-blank-screen}
+### How do I troubleshoot, if my AEM Screens player shows blank screen? {#how-do-i-troubleshoot-if-my-aem-screens-player-shows-blank-screen}

 Please check for the following possibilities to troubleshoot the blank screen issue: